yankeeinlondon/parsing/README.md

 ## Project Approach

-For all three tests we'll explore parsing out the following features in a Markdown file:
+For all three tests we'll explore parsing out the following features in a Markdown file.

+> All reference definitions of Markdown should come from the [Commonmark Spec](https://spec.commonmark.org/0.30/).

 ### Base Markdown Features

+- `blocks` at the top level a Markdown file is composed of _blocks_ of content
+  - We can also sub-type blocks in `leaf-blocks` and `container-blocks`
+- `inline` inline content is _contained_ inside blocks and represents the majority of the "prose" in any given document.

+Within the `blocks` we may also want to call out specifically the following types of block elements:

+- `list_item` - a single list item is a block
+- `list` - a grouping of list items
+- `blockquote` - a block element that is contained in another block
+- `code_block`

+For the `inline` sections we will define:

-- `headers` pull out headers (their level and the text)
+- `headings` pull out headers (their level and the text)
 - `links` pull out the text and URI information of a Markdown link
+- We'll also cover the most basic styling elements:
+  - `italic` as text surrounded by \_ characters
+  - `bold` as text surrounded by \*\* characters

 ### Extending Markdown